 That being said, large companies have successfully used Shopify.
 Take Tesla, for example, the world’s hottest manufacturer of electric cars.
 They’re a large company to say the least – and they have no problem utilizing Shopify as their eCommerce platform of choice, as their website demonstrates.

 For Tesla, however, the logistics of running an eCommerce shop are not as complex as you would think, as relatively few potential customers make a major automobile purchase through the Internet.

 The biggest selling point for Shopify then outside of its appeal to startups and smaller companies is the myriad of aesthetic customization options it possesses.
 Even if the offering of the company in and of itself is a little thin for larger undertakings, the options Shopify has when it comes to creating a pretty eCommerce platform are mind-boggling.
 Shopify is largely used and promoted by Enterprise SEO services providing companies.

-Read also Top SEO Tips for eCommerce Success in 2017
+Read also Top SEO Tips for eCommerce Success

 In the end, the difficulty of use is low, it’s strict in the sense that there is a certain set and simple way to use it, and the time it takes to set Shopify up and make your products available to your customers is extremely short.
 All of these reasons explain why Shopify has grown to where it is today.